programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium allows you to specify `use_jenks = True` to the choropleth algorithm, which will automatically calculate 'natural breaks' in the data.
 Folium's [documentation](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) says 'this is useful when your data is unevenly distributed.'

-To use this parameter, Folium relies on the [jenkspy](https://pypi.org/project/jenkspy/) library. jenkspy is not part of Colab's standard collection of libraries, so you must install with the `pip` command.
+To use this parameter, Folium relies on the [jenkspy](https://pypi.org/project/jenkspy/) library. jenkspy is not part of Colab's standard collection of libraries, so you must install it with the `pip` command.
 Colab (following the Jupyter notebook convention) allows you to issue terminal commands by prefixing the command with an exclaimation point:

 ```python